-- Provide comprehensive data on the region's transportation capital asset maintenance, rehabilitation and replacement needs - Prepare and analyze investment strategies geared towards meeting performance targets for state of good repair and monitor progress towards meeting those targets - Support U.S. Department of Transportation (DOT) requirements that recipients and sub-recipients of Federal funding develop Transit Asset Management Plans and use an asset management system to develop capital asset inventories - Comply with DOT requirements for setting performance targets related to the State of Good Repair for both the transit system and streets and roads on the National Highway System - Incorporate Transit Asset Management-related performance-based planning in the Metropolitan/Regional Transportation Plan (RTP) and Transportation Improvement Program (TIP) processes - Comply with state law that requires that each local government establish and maintain a Pavement Management Program (PMP) as a condition for funding projects in the State Transportation Improvement Program (California Streets and Highways Code section 2108.1) - Reduce or mitigate storm water impacts of surface transportation through non-pavement asset management activities including storm drain inventory and condition monitoring, and encouragement of best practices in run-off mitigation as it relates to roadway repair - Support DOT requirements on Highway Performance Monitoring System (HPMS) and Model Inventory of Roadway Elements (MIRE) reporting for safety management by using an asset management system to track roadway data - Integrate Transit Asset Management Plans from transit providers into our planning process and coordinate with the transit providers to implement a performance-based planning process that prioritizes investments that meet regional performance targets for State of Good Repair. - Support development of Local Road Safety Plans regionwide to ensure compliance with requirements for receiving HSIP funding and encourage implementation of safety plans generally. - Coordinate regional Safety/Vision Zero efforts through regional peer exchanges and best practices workshops - Enhance existing data-based tools for safety analysis through improved functionality and access to newer, more innovative data sources
+- Provide comprehensive data on the region's transportation capital asset maintenance, rehabilitation and replacement needs - Prepare and analyze investment strategies geared towards meeting performance targets for state of good repair and monitor progress towards meeting those targets - Support U.S. Department of Transportation (DOT) requirements that recipients and sub-recipients of Federal funding develop Transit Asset Management Plans and use an asset management system to develop capital asset inventories - Comply with DOT requirements for setting performance targets related to the State of Good Repair for both the transit system and streets and roads on the National Highway System - Incorporate Transit Asset Management-related performance-based planning in the Metropolitan/Regional Transportation Plan (RTP) and Transportation Improvement Program (TIP) processes - Comply with state law that requires that each local government establish and maintain a Pavement Management Program (PMP) as a condition for funding projects in the State Transportation Improvement Program (California Streets and Highways Code section 2108.1) - Reduce or mitigate storm water impacts of surface transportation through non-pavement asset management activities including storm drain inventory and condition monitoring, and encouragement of best practices in run-off mitigation as it relates to roadway repair - Support DOT requirements on Highway Performance Monitoring System (HPMS) and Model Inventory of Roadway Elements (MIRE) reporting for safety management by using an asset management system to track roadway data - Integrate Transit Asset Management Plans from transit providers into our planning process and coordinate with the transit providers to implement a performance-based planning process that prioritizes investments that meet regional performance targets for State of Good Repair.

-- Update and refinement of the Regional Transit Capital Inventory (RTCI) - Develop, upgrade, maintain and distribute the StreetSaver and StreetSaver Plus Pavement Management software - Develop regional and operator-based forecasts of transit capital maintenance and repair needs, available funding sources, and condition scenarios based on revenue options - Facilitate the development and update of Transit Asset Management plans - Coordinate with all transit providers to set the MPO's Transit Asset Management targets - Coordinate with the State DOT to set performance targets for the National Highway System - Working to establish a data-driven Regional Safety (Vision Zero) program to support reduction of fatalities and serious injuries across the region
+- Update and refinement of the Regional Transit Capital Inventory (RTCI) - Develop, upgrade, maintain and distribute the StreetSaver and StreetSaver Plus Pavement Management software - Develop regional and operator-based forecasts of transit capital maintenance and repair needs, available funding sources, and condition scenarios based on revenue options - Facilitate the development and update of Transit Asset Management plans - Coordinate with all transit providers to set the MPO's Transit Asset Management targets - Coordinate with the State DOT to set performance targets for the National Highway System - Working to establish a data-driven Regional Safety (Vision Zero) program to support reduction of fatalities and serious injuries across the region - Support Regional Safety Data System by continuing to maintain safety data from throughout the region, allowing our regional partners to proactively identify and analyze areas for targeted safety improvements and set safety performance targets based on data - Considering the traffic safety challenges identified in the State of Safety in the Region report and taking what steps possible to implement solutions to those issues - Develop local and regional forecasts of pavement and non-pavement repair needs, available funding sources, and condition scenarios based on revenue options - Conform performance measures and monitoring activities related to asset conditions to federal and state requirements - Provide guidance and instruction on best practices in asset management and safety management as it relates to asset management

-- Support Regional Safety Data System by continuing to maintain safety data from throughout the region, allowing our regional partners to proactively identify and analyze areas for targeted safety improvements and set safety performance targets based on data - Considering the traffic safety challenges identified in the State of Safety in the Region report and taking what steps possible to implement solutions to those issues - Develop local and regional forecasts of pavement and non-pavement repair needs, available funding sources, and condition scenarios based on revenue options - Conform performance measures and monitoring activities related to asset conditions to federal and state requirements - Provide guidance and instruction on best practices in asset management and safety management as it relates to asset management - Provide performance monitoring guidance and tools - Develop models and processes for integrating Transportation Asset Management objectives into regional multiobjective decision-making - Provide oversight of the Statewide Local Streets and Roads Needs Analysis Project - Develop the Annual Regional Summary of Pavement Conditions - Implement Pavement Management Program (PMP) certification procedures - Provide program updates and technical assistance to StreetSaver users - Implement the Pavement Management Technical Assistance Program (P-TAP) - Implement the Data Quality Management Program for P-TAP - Facilitate meetings of the Local Street and Road Working Group - Facilitate meetings of the Transit Asset Management working group - Facilitate meetings of the Bay Area Vision Zero Working Group - Provide resources and for developing Local Road Safety Plans - Facilitate regional Safety/Vision Zero workshops and peer exchanges - Support existing tools for traffic safety analysis with updates and additional relevant data
+- Provide performance monitoring guidance and tools - Develop models and processes for integrating Transportation Asset Management objectives into regional multi-objective decision-making - Provide oversight of the Statewide Local Streets and Roads Needs Analysis Project - Develop the Annual Regional Summary of Pavement Conditions - Implement Pavement Management Program (PMP) certification procedures - Provide program updates and technical assistance to StreetSaver users - Implement the Pavement Management Technical Assistance Program (P-TAP) - Implement the Data Quality Management Program for P-TAP - Facilitate meetings of the Local Street and Road Working Group - Facilitate meetings of the Transit Asset Management working group - Facilitate meetings of the Bay Area Vision Zero Working Group